This post is also available in: Español (Spanish) Français (French)

 ARTICLE VI – TREASURY AND FUNDS

-Section 1: The Secretary-Treasurer shall submit to the Council an annual report which includes the balance of the Association’s financial situation and an estimated budget for the coming year.
+Section 3: In December each year, the Executive Director, as directed by the Secretary-Treasurer, shall be responsible for providing the Council with an annual report which includes the balance of the Association’s financial situation and an estimated budget for the coming year.

 ARTICLE VII – Regional Chapters

-Section 1: Upon application to and approval of the WAPOR Council, members of WAPOR may organize into regional (countries or groups of countries) chapters with the aim of furthering the general purposes of WAPOR and shall be given recognition by WAPOR.
-There cannot be more than one local chapter per area (as determined by Executive Council).
-The Executive Council may at any time, in its sole discretion, revoke such recognition.
+Section 1: Upon application to and approval of the WAPOR Council, members of WAPOR may organize into Regional Chapters (comprising countries or regions) with the aim of furthering the general purposes of WAPOR and shall be given recognition by WAPOR.
+The Council may at any time, in its sole discretion, revoke such recognition.

 Section 3: Officers in officially recognized Regional Chapters must be paid-up members of WAPOR.
 Regional Chapter members need not be members of WAPOR.